alwaysmda/Traveli/Readme.md

 AppExtensions is the app specific extensions but the other ones can be used in any project.
 Search before adding a snippet.

-App creation flow:
+•••App creation flow:
 -Idea
 -Sketch
 -Prototype Version + Api
 -Design + Backend Development
 -Production Version

-Best practices:
+••••Best practices:
 -RecyclerViews
 Three types of item is predicted to be used.
 Failure, Loading and Normal view.